Fieldwork

 We returned to the site in early August and identified further pottery, building materials and occasional interesting small finds which may help us to date the site. we also identified the remains of a stone wall in the expected place, and orientation, rather deeper than anticipated.
 The dig also saw the first outing for new tent, bought with a grant from BGAS, for which we are most grateful.

-Time caught up with us again, so we are considering returning to the site next year.
+Time caught up with us again, so we are considering returning to the site during 2024.

 LIDAR